 How do I contact the Employee Support Group?

-You can reach out to the Employee Support Group over the phone at 503-629-6382 or through email email@example.com.
-This group is tasked with providing information and support to both recently separated employees as well as remaining employees.
+You can reach out to the Employee Support Group through email firstname.lastname@example.org.
+This group is tasked with serving as a resource and peer support for current and recently separated employees of THPRD.

 Active Employee Information